Wimbledon: Novak Djokovic leads Hubert Hurkacz by two sets to love before 11pm curfew suspends play

 Tennis returns to Sky Sports with live coverage of the US Open.
 Sky Sports will have access to all individual court feeds, broadcasting a minimum of 135 hours, with Martina Navratilova, Tim Henman, Johanna Konta and Laura Robson

+With the clock ticking towards Wimbledon's 11pm curfew, Djokovic hunted the break of serve in the second set that might have cracked Hurkacz's resistance but every time he had a sniff of a break an ace flew past him - 23 in all, including one clocked at 141mph - the fastest serve of the tournament so far.

+Another tie-break arrived and Hurkacz won a superb baseline rally to save a set point but two points later he sent a forehand out to hand Djokovic a two-set lead before the players headed off to the locker room.

-Seventh seed Andrey Rublev dived into the quarter-finals with an extraordinary shot to bring up match point against Alexander Bublik.
+The winner will face Russian seventh seed Andrey Rublev next after he dived into the quarter-finals with an extraordinary shot to bring up match point against Alexander Bublik.

 Rublev was in the middle of the baseline when Bublik hit what he, and everyone else on Centre Court, thought was a clean winner down the line.